 BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION Senate Committee on Transportation.
 Proposed Law: This bill would require CARB, upon appropriation by the Legislature, to develop project grant criteria and guidelines for a new On-Road Heavy-Duty Vehicle Incentive Program (VIP2) that shall provide additional incentives for projects eligible for program funding that are deployed in disadvantaged communities provided, and in low-income communities.
 The bill would authorize, for purposes of the VIP2, CARB to allow existing engines or existing vehicles regardless of model year, and all on-road heavy-duty vehicle types, regardless of vehicle type or application, to participate in the VIP2, among other VIP2 components.
-Transportation on August 30, 2021 AB 661 Bennett Amended June 30, 2022 Senate Committee on Appropriations. cost than nonrecycled products.
-The bill would require CalRecycle, in Committee on Governmental Organization on May
+Transportation on August 30, 2021 AB 661 Bennett Amended June 30, 2022 Senate floor, third reading.
+Proposed Law: This bill would require a state agency, if fitness and quality are equal, to purchase recycled products instead of nonrecycled products whenever recycled products are available at no more than 10% greater total cost than nonrecycled products.
+The bill would require CalRecycle, in consultation with the Department of General Services (DGS), to update a list of products and minimum recycled content percentages, commencing January 1, 2026, and every 3 years thereafter.
+Would require CalRecycle and the DGS to incorporate the updated list of products and minimum recycled content requirements into the State Contracting Manual, the Financial Information System for California, and the financial system of any department not utilizing the Financial Information System for California.
+The bill would require CalRecycle to maintain an internet website with current SABRC products and minimum recycled content requirements.
+Would establish product categories and minimum content and recyclability requirements, effective January 1, 2023; would delete the DGS review and recommendation process for unmet requirements and, instead, would require CalRecycle to report a state agency that does not meet SABRC purchasing requirements in each product category to the DGS.
+The bill would require all state agency procurement and contracting officers, or their designees, to participate in mandatory annual training.
+The bill would require the DGS and the Prison Industry Authority to prioritize the use of recycled content products; would require DGS and CalRecycle to establish a requirement to offer products that meet the SABRC postconsumer minimum percentage requirements to state agencies that utilize their statewide contracts; would, with regard to both the state acquisition of goods and services and the acquisition of information technology goods and services, Committee on Governmental Organization on May